 What could you do?

-The bridge reflects on the tragic and fleeting nature of Elvis Presley’s life and career.
+The bridge illustrates the tragic and fleeting nature of Elvis Presley’s life and career.
 Despite his larger-than-life persona, he was gone far too soon.
-The line “What could you do?” expresses the helplessness fans felt as they mourned his untimely death.

-Here, the song captures the bittersweet reality of fame—while Presley’s music lives on, his physical presence was lost in an instant.
+Here, the song captures the bittersweet reality of fame.
+While Presley’s music lives on, his physical presence was lost in an instant.

 The Meaning Behind the Title “Black Velvet”